This is an Aviva sponsored article about over-50s travel, a theme close to my heart.

 As we get older we tend to be more confident and that’s certainly true for me, however, with age comes other concerns; keeping the weight off gets harder, our knees, backs and other body parts get a bit dodgy and more serious health issues become more likely.
 But should that stop us travelling?
 Not on your nelly!

 Above: Snowshoeing in Canada with my husband, Neill.

 Below: A boat ride in the beautiful lagoon that surrounds the island of Rodrigues in the Indian Ocean.

 Featured Image: Travelling solo in Portugal.

 Here are my top ten tips for looking after your health before you go and while you are away.

-Travel health tips – before you go
+Health tips for 50 plus travel – before you go

 1. Check what immunisations you might need, on the NHS’ Fit for Travel site (or equivalent if you aren’t based in the UK).
 If you have any concerns talk to your doctor.
 Always make sure you carry any medication in your hand luggage, in case your hold luggage gets delayed, and in the original packaging, in case you need to get more or if customs want to check them out.
 If you are on medication and will be travelling between time zones you may want to think in advance about when you should be taking your medication.

 2. Download Google Translate or a similar app onto your phone.
 It will prove invaluable if you fall ill and you don’t speak the local language.

 3. Consider a medical alert bracelet.
 If you have a serious medical condition or allergy a medical alert bracelet could literally be a life-saver if, for example, you fall unconscious.
 There’s a fabulous range of designs now available.